Raffaello/sdl2-vga-terminal/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=Raffaello_sdl2-vga-terminal&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=Raffaello_sdl2-vga-terminal)

 ## Azure Pipelines

+NOTE: unmaintained pipelines, it looks like something changed in azure pipelines, i don't have the interest to fix it at the moment.
+      (replaced with simpler basic GitHub workflows instead, to do the CI build&testing&install, then release the pacakge)

 there are 5 pipelines, 1 for each OS and one dedicated to "Analysis", plus 1 for matrix build.